nezaboodka/reactronic/README.md

   - `Isolation.Default` - transaction prolongs parent one, but reaction (renewing of affected caches) is started as a separate transaction;
   - `Isolation.ProlongedTransaction` - both transaction and reaction prolong parent transaction;
-  - `Isolation.StandaloneTransaction` - always executed as a separate self-sufficient transaction.
+  - `Isolation.SeparateTransaction` - always executed as a separate self-sufficient transaction.

 **AsyncCalls** option defines how to handle multiple async calls of the same function: